 Hello friends! in today’s post we are going to study about AB testing.
 Although it is not exactly a testing activity performed by the testing team but still people confuse it with other testing types.
 Also, there is no full form of AB testing (yes it is not Alpha-Beta Testing).

 Now, the product team comes up with an idea to change the UI and display only one product in each row with all the device details along with a buy button.
-The current UI allows user to navigate more devices at a glance but user have to perform an additional click to see device details and buy option.
-The new proposed UI provides user the opportunity to get all details of device on the listing page itself along with the buying option.
+The current UI allows user to navigate more devices at a glance but the user has to perform an additional click to see device details and buy option.
+The new proposed UI provides the user the opportunity to get all the details of the device on the listing page itself along with the buying option.